Skip to Content

 Enable multi-tenancy

-2. Customer area - serves authenticated paid or trial customers, providing access to the main features of the application.
+2. Customer area - serves authenticated customers, providing access to the main features of the application.

-3. Admin area - serves authenticated administrators, providing access to the admin features of the application, managing customer, billing, etc.
+3. Admin area - serves authenticated administrators, providing access to the admin features of the application, managing customers, billing, etc.

-Each area is served from a separate Next.js route.ts file, allowing to split the application into multiple segments, each served as a separate Edge Function.
+Each area is served from a separate Next.js route.ts file, allowing to split the application into multiple segments, each served as a separate Serverless Function (i. e. separate “back-ends”).
 This allows to scale the application horizontally by adding more functions, while still being able to serve different areas of the application from different domains, such as https://example.com, https://admin.example.com, https://customer.example.com, and so on.

 Read more